kk83kim/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+My first step was to get something working.
+I first build a model with a single fully connected layer and tested to see everything was working.
+Then, I improved the model by adding more convolutional layers, normalizing the data, and augmenting the data.
+Everytime I made a change, I retrained the model and ran simulation to see if the change made an improvement.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+The final model I used was the one published from Nvidia.
+Discussion about this model is mentioned at the above seciont,

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+The provided training images had images captured from 3 cameras:
 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+![alt text][image1]
 ![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+The image dataset contained driving in both (clockwise and counter-clockwise) directions for all three cameras.
+In addition, it contained a lot vehicle recovering from the left / right sides of the road back to the center so that the vehicle would learn to stay center of the road.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+Before training, I randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the training / validation accuracy vs epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.